zz2liu/RnaSeq-HpcPipelines/README.md

 Paste into the input box.
 - Note: your need to prepare/register a key for each computer from which to logon to the cluster.

-### Familiarize yourself with basic linux concepts and commands on the local terminal you just prepared.
+### OptionalButSuggested: Familiarize yourself with basic linux concepts and commands
+This might looks overwhelming if your never use linux, but it will payback.
+Set aside one hour to follow the tutorial to see how far you can go.
 - [Command-line Bootcamp](http://rik.smith-unna.com/command_line_bootcamp) might be a good start.
 - [See another tutorial here](http://www.ee.surrey.ac.uk/Teaching/Unix/index.html).